zriyansh/signoz.io/blog/2023-11-23-observability-growth-vs-insurance.md

 So, next time your business leader asks you - why are we paying so much for this tool?
 What is the business value for it? *( I know, those are always the tough ones)*

 Don’t hide behind your desks.
-May be make a list of use cases like above and send him an email.
-Her eyes may well light up 🙂
+May be make a list of use cases like above and send an email.
+Their eyes may well light up 🙂

 I think this is where the future of Observability tools lie: driving business growth.